Lampsacus

-Lampsacus (/ˈlæmsəkəs/; Λάμψακος) was an ancient Greek city strategically located on the eastern side of the Hellespont in the northern Troad.
+Lampsacus (/ˈlæmsəkəs/; Λάμψακος) was an ancient Greek city located in modern day Turkey, strategically situated on the eastern side of the Hellespont in the northern Troad.
 An inhabitant of Lampsacus was called a Lampsacene.
 The name has been transmitted in the nearby modern town of Lapseki.

 Ancient history

 Originally known as Pityusa or Pityussa (Πιτυούσ(σ)α), it was colonized from Phocaea and Miletus.
 In the 6th century BC Lampsacus was attacked by Miltiades the Elder and Stesagoras, the Athenian tyrants of the nearby Thracian Chersonese.
 During the 6th and 5th centuries BC, Lampsacus was successively dominated by Lydia, Persia, Athens, and Sparta.
 The Greek tyrants Hippoclus and later his son Acantides ruled under Darius I. Artaxerxes I assigned it to Themistocles with the expectation that the city supply the Persian king with its famous wine.
 When Lampsacus joined the Delian League after the battle of Mycale (479 BC), it paid a tribute of twelve talents, a testimony to its wealth; it had a gold coinage in the 4th century, an activity only available to the more prosperous cities.

 A revolt against the Athenians in 411 BC was put down by force.
 In 196 BC, the Romans defended the town against Antiochus the Great, and it became an ally of Rome; Cicero (2 Verr. i.
 24. 63) and Strabo (13.
 1. 15) attest its continuing prosperity under Roman rule.
 Lampsacus was also notable for its worship of Priapus, who was said to have been born there.

-The philosopher Anaxagoras was forced to retire to Lampsacus after a trial in Athens around 434-433 BC.
+The philosopher Anaxagoras was forced to retire to Lampsacus after a trial in Athens around 434–433 BC.
 The citizens of Lampsacus erected an altar to Mind and Truth in his honor, and observed the anniversary of his death for many years.
+Additionally, in his honor, the annual celebration known as the Anaxagoreia was established.

-The people of Lampsacus were pro-Persian, or were suspected of doing so and Alexander the Great was furiously angry, and threatened to do them massive harm.
+The people of Lampsacus were pro-Persian, or were suspected of being so and Alexander the Great was furiously angry, and threatened to do them massive harm.
 They sent Anaximenes of Lampsacus to intercede for them.
 Alexander knew why he had come, and swore by the gods that he would do the opposite of what he would ask, so Anaximenes said, 'Please do this for me, your majesty: enslave the women and children of Lampsacus, burn their temples, and raze the city to the ground.'
 Alexander had no way round this clever trick, and since he was bound by his oath he reluctantly pardoned the people of Lampsacus.